roshan-lal-dia/my-github-gists/README.md

 ## Future gist plans
- - how to conduct a symposium - StellaMarys CSE edition 🥲 smile in pain edition
+ - how to conduct a Technical symposium - StellaMarys CSE edition 🥲 smile in pain edition
  - My Boookscope - my thoughts, best lines readed from books and the books secrets
 - Create a Hackerrank challenge
 - create a hackerrank contest